-Does your child have pink, itchy, or watery eyes?
-They may have conjunctivitis.

-Does your child have pink, itchy, or watery eyes?
-He may have conjunctivitis.
-Conjunctivitis, better known as “pinkeye”, may sound a bit scary but it’s actually the most common eye infection among children.
-Pinkeye is an infection of the conjunctiva, the membrane coating the eyes and lids.
+Conjunctivitis, better known as “pink eye”, may sound a bit scary but it’s the most common eye infection among children.
+It is an infection of the conjunctiva, the membrane coating the eyes and lids.
 The main symptoms of the infection are when the white part of the eye turns pink or red, as the eye’s blood vessels become inflamed.
-You might also notice your little one has dried secretions around his eyelids or some swelling.
+You might also notice your little one has dried secretions around their eyelids or some swelling.

-One thing you should be aware of is that not all pinkeye infections are treated equally.
+One thing you should be aware of is that not all pink eye infections are treated equally.
 There are three types of conjunctivitis –viral, bacterial, and allergic– and this is what each of them does:

 - Bacterial conjunctivitis is caused by bacteria and is also contagious.
 If untreated, it can cause serious damage to the eyes.

-- Allergic (or environmental) conjunctivitis is caused by eye irritants such as: pollen, pet dander, or dust.
+- Allergic (or environmental) conjunctivitis is caused by eye irritants such as pollen, pet dander, or dust.
 This type could be triggered seasonally or all year-round.

-- Bacterial conjunctivitis – You will notice a sticky and yellowish or greenish discharge in the corner of your child’s eye.
+- Bacterial conjunctivitis: You will notice a sticky and yellowish or greenish discharge in the corner of your child’s eye.
 It is contagious and usually transmitted by direct contact with infected hands or objects that have touched the eye (such as pillows, towels, tissues, etc.).

-- Allergic (or environmental) conjunctivitis – Usually displays watery and itchy eyes and is often accompanied by stuffiness and a runny nose.
+- Allergic (or environmental) conjunctivitis: Usually displays watery and itchy eyes and is often accompanied by stuffiness and a runny nose.
 The good thing is that it is not contagious!

 - Use hand disinfectant and wash your hands and your baby’s frequently.